maccari78/railsfriends/README.md

 </br>
 </br>
 </br>
 You have not concluded your merge.
+(MERGE_HEAD exists)</br>
-(MERGE_HEAD exists) The easiest solution I found for this:
+The easiest solution I found for this:</br>

-    git commit -m "fixing merge conflicts"
+    - git commit -m "fixing merge conflicts"
-    git push
+    - git push